Introducing A Few of Our Amazing North Florida Poetry Hub Members!

-Mehmet currently works at Nineveh school in Ankara, Turkey, and is qualified to teach English and music both locally and internationally and has worked in the past for Sharp Entertainment as an Interpreter in New York, USA.
+Mehmet currently works at the Nineveh School in Ankara, Turkey, and is qualified to teach English and music both locally and internationally and has worked in the past for Sharp Entertainment as an Interpreter in New York, USA.
 He also does volunteer work for the Hope at Hand, Inc. non-profit organization in Jacksonville, Florida.
-He has recently begun work as a director of art and cultural projects nationally and internationally, which is allowing him to work with people worldwide, of all nationalities, some of which include Syrian, Iraqi, Turkish, European and those of the US.
+He has recently begun work as a director of art and cultural projects both nationally and internationally, which is allowing him to work with people worldwide, of all nationalities, to include Syrian, Iraqi, Turkish, European and those of the US.

 Poet ~ Musician